Student Internship Program

 - Musical Director ($500 stipend)

-Both positions will be paid in two installments: half on Jan.
+All positions will be paid in two installments: half on Nov.
 30 and the other half after successful completion of the show and wrap-up duties.

-Students chosen to participate in the internship program will assist with the production of the annual Florida Capitol Press Club Skits on March 14, 2017.
-There will be approximately one dozen rehearsals and meetings from December through March, with time demands increasing closer to the show.
-Student interns are expected to attend all rehearsals unless absences are cleared with the press club liaison and excused in advance.
-Multiple absences or unsatisfactory performance may result in dismissal from the internship program.
-The assistant director should be someone who will remain in Tallahassee and be willing to become skits director in 2018.
+Students chosen to participate in the internship program will assist with producing the Annual Press Skits on Jan.
+23, 2018.
+There will be roughly 20 rehearsals and meetings from September through January, with time demands increasing closer to the show.
+Student interns are expected to attend all rehearsals unless absences are cleared with the Press Corps liaison and excused in advance.
+Multiple absences or dissatisfactory performance may result in dismissal from the internship program.

 HOW TO APPLY

 Email a resume that includes work/experience in comedy or musical theater, relevant coursework, applicable skills and three references (name, title, organization/school, phone number and email address).
 One reference must be a professor or member of the staff at your current school.
-See below for full job description.
+Click “continue reading” to see full job description.

-Questions and comments about the internship program and application process can be emailed to the same address or by contacting Press Skits Director Terrence Pride at (305) 542-4841.
+Questions and comments about the internship program and application process can be emailed to the same address or by contacting Press Corps Director Terrence Pride at (305) 542-4841.

 ASSISTANT DIRECTOR/STAGE MANAGER

 Must accompany and sing pitches.
 Beyond the expected musical expertise, the music director must have strong communication and organizational skills and be able to work collaboratively with the show’s director, cast and band.
 It is essential that the production’s director and musical director have an ongoing and mutually supportive collaboration.
 The director communicates his or her vision of the show, and the music director uses his or her understanding of the show’s musical demands to help the director (and cast) be successful.
 The musical director works with the director in scheduling rehearsals, which cast members need to be there, and what the directors expect to accomplish at each rehearsal.
 Also responsible for assembling 3 piece minimum band for pre-show entertainment.